- Download our Moving to Saudi Arabia Guide (PDF)

 Political system: Unitary Islamic absolute monarchy

 Geography: Saudi Arabia is made up mostly of desert.
 The population is distributed in the eastern and western coastal towns as well as the interior oases, but much of the country remains empty desert.

 Main languages: Arabic is the official language, although English is widely spoken and understood in business.

 Major religions: Saudi Arabia is a strict Islamic country governed by Sharia law.
-Although other religions can be practised in private, proselytising is strictly forbidden.
+Although other religions can be practised in private, proselytising and public practice of those religions is strictly forbidden.

-Money: The official currency is the Saudi riyal (SAR), divided into 100 halala.
+Money: The official currency is the Saudi riyal (SAR), divided into 100 halalas.
 The country has a well-established banking system and expats are able to open a local bank account in Saudi Arabia.